CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns an array with the children quadbins of a given quadbin for a specific resolution.
-A children quadbin is a quadbin of higher level of detail that is contained by the current quadbin.
-Each quadbin has four children by definition.
+Returns an array with the children Quadbins of a given Quadbin for a specific resolution.
+A children Quadbin is a Quadbin of higher level of detail that is contained by the current Quadbin.
+Each Quadbin has four direct children (at the next higher resolution).

-* `quadbin`: `BIGINT` quadbin to get the children from.
+* `quadbin`: `BIGINT` Quadbin to get the children from.
 * `resolution`: `INT` resolution of the desired children.

 **Return type**